nuwave/lighthouse/docs/master/security/authentication.md

 **Note that this only works when Lighthouse's guard uses a session driver.** Laravel's token based authentication does not allow logging in or out on the server side.

-This requires the following middlewares to be added to `config/Lighthouse.php`:
+This requires the following middleware to be added to `config/Lighthouse.php`:

 ```php
     'route' => [